 Tenant hereby acknowledges that late payment by Tenant to Landlord of Rent due or payable hereunder will cause Landlord to incur costs not contemplated by this Lease, the exact amount of which will be extremely difficult to ascertain.
 Such costs include, but are not limited to, processing and accounting charges, and late charges which may be imposed upon Landlord by the terms of any mortgage or deed of trust covering the Shopping Center or any portion thereof.
 Accordingly, if any installment of Rent or any portion thereof due or payable from Tenant shall not be received by Landlord or Landlord's designee within three (3) business days following the date same is due or payable, then Tenant shall pay to Landlord a late charge equal to ten percent (10%) of such overdue amount.
 Acceptance of such late charges by Landlord shall in no event constitute a waiver of Tenant's default with respect to such overdue amount, nor prevent Landlord from exercising any and all of the other rights and remedies granted hereunder or at law or in equity.

 Any agreement by Landlord to delay payment of Rent by Tenant or to provide Tenant with free or abated rent or to abate any other charges applicable to the Premises or this Lease, or to give or pay any cash or other bonus inducement or consideration for Tenant's entering into this Lease (including, without limitation, moving allowance, tenant improvement allowance, Landlord's work to improve the Premises, etc.), all of which concessions are referred to herein as "Inducement Provisions", shall be deemed conditioned upon Tenant's full and faithful performance of all of the terms, covenants and conditions of this Lease from the date of this Lease and continuing through the Term, as it may be extended.
-Upon the occurrence of a breach or default by Tenant under this Lease which remains uncured after the lapsing of the applicable cure period, all Inducement Provisions shall automatically be deemed deleted from this Lease and of no further force or effect, and any and all Rent, other charges, bonuses, inducements and considerations theretofore delayed, abated, given or paid by Landlord under such Inducement Provisions shall be immediately due and payable by Tenant to Landlord and recoverable by Landlord as Additional Rent hereunder, notwithstanding the subsequent cure of such breach or default by Tenant.
+Upon the occurrence of a breach or default by Tenant under this Lease which remains uncured after the lapsing of the applicable cure period, all Inducement Provisions shall automatically be deemed deleted from this Lease and of no further force or effect.
 The acceptance by Landlord of Rent or the cure of the breach or default by Tenant which initiated the operation of this Section shall not be deemed a waiver by Landlord of the provisions of this Section unless specifically so stated in writing by Landlord at the time of such acceptance.